arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part2-theory.md

     subsections:
     - name: Stability of LION-D
     - name: Stability of LION-S
-  -name: Extending more Linear Transformers into Bi-diretcional setting with 🦁
+  - name: Extending more Linear Transformers into Bi-diretcional setting with 🦁

 ---